 Hans Christian Andersen once wrote, “Where words fail, music speaks.”
 People agree this statement could not be more accurate.
 Music can take us to unimaginable places, with the emotions we never knew exist inside us.
 It can help us release our frustrations, console us during the moments we grieve, and even bring peace and solace to our minds.

 Music can alter people’s moods, and for a lot of them, they use it as a coping mechanism.

+“Therapy doesn’t have to be talk-based; there are some modalities, like music therapy and art therapy, that can help you get those in tune with those emotions without having to cough them up verbally,” says Hannah Goodman, LMHC.
 Just like our struggles in life, we cannot fully heal and find a solution if we run away from it.
 People use music to cope with listening to it.
 Try figuring out what you are feeling and create a playlist consisting of songs which your current state of mind relates to.
 In this way, you give yourself time to feel without rushing yourself to be entirely okay.